Monarch Butterfly Life Cycle Facts + Raising Monarchs Tips

 Raising Monarch BUTTERFLIES Tip:

 After a butterfly emerges from its chrysalis, it needs to dry and strengthen its droopy wings for (at least) four hours.
 If you're unsure about whether to release a butterfly, keep it overnight (in a mesh cage) so its wings will be fully ready the next day.
-This gives it a better chance to elude predators, and even territorial butterflies.
+This gives it a better chance to elude predators, and even territorial monarch males.

 More Raising Butterflies Info: